michlam/michlam/README.md

 ### Hello There 👋

-I'm Michael, a fourth year computer science student at the University of British Columbia!
+I'm Michael, an aspiring software engineer, game development hobbyist, and a soon-to-be computer science graduate from the University of British Columbia!
 Feel free to peruse my repositories.

 <!--
 **michlam/michlam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.